Lakers, Bucks look to clinch second-round berths Wednesday

 – KEEP AN EYE ON: Oklahoma City’s defense.
 The Thunder are going to give up 3s; everyone does against the Rockets.
 But in the two Houston wins, Oklahoma City forced 14 turnovers.
 In the two Oklahoma City wins, the Thunder forced 30 turnovers.

-— INJURY WATCH: Houston G Russell Westbrook (quad) has missed the first four games, and Rockets coach Mike D’Antoni said Tuesday that he remains listed as day-to-day.
+– INJURY WATCH: Houston G Russell Westbrook (quad) has missed the first four games, and Rockets coach have listed him as out for Game 5.

 – PRESSURE IS ON: Everybody.
 It’s 2-2.
 The margin for error is razor-thin for both sides now.